guillim/guillim.github.io/_posts/2022-01-01-create-a-cryptocurrency.markdown

 ## How can people get some GUIC ?

 ### Airdrop
-Well, at the moment the only way is or you to send it to people addresses.
+Well, at the moment it is pretty limited : the only way is you sending some GUIC to people addresses.
 If you do it to strangers for free, it's what we call an "airdrop" and it's famous because it is a way to get initial adoption.
 Well to be very accurate, it's not really free since every time you send tome token, you will have to pay the update fee.

 ### DEX : decentralized exchange
 Another option is to give some of your token to a platform allowing others to buy and sell your token.
 For this, you need to become what is called a "liquidity provider" and to create a "pool".
 In a nutshell, you will deposit on the DEX 50\$ and 50 GUIC to create a pool where 1GUIC = 1\$.